rezojoglidze/SwiftUIDemo/README.md

 # SwiftUIDemo

 SwiftUIDemo is a demo project built using the SwiftUI framework, following the MVVM (Model-View-ViewModel) architecture pattern.
-This project demonstrates how to make a clean and maintainable SwiftUI app focusing on modularity and reusable components.
+This project demonstrates how to make a clean and maintainable SwiftUI app.

 > [!TIP]
 > I used macros from my `RJSwiftMacros` package.
 For more detailed information, see the [LINK](https://github.com/rezojoglidze/RJSwiftMacros).